lovanno/webApp-Spotamuse-Vanilla/README.md

 &nbsp;

+• **(1) (05/10/22) Song Reference vs Copy - Playlist creation**

+&emsp; &emsp;The music library is an array with objects with each object being a song.
+To create a new playlist, you'd have to either copy these objects into a new array or reference them but referencing them within javascript isn't simple.
+Even referencing an entire database for 1 song doesn't make sense, at least in Firestore.
+The funny part was I knew this would be an issue and wrote it in Big Questions before facing it

+>Attempt 1: Creating strings that reference an array and converting it

+    if(chosenPlaylist.length > 1){
+        song = new Audio(playlistShow[clickedTrack-1].track_mp3Url);
+    }

+    else{
+        let current = musicLibrary[((window["'" + playlistName.textContent + "'"])[clickedTrack-1])];
+        song = new Audio(current.track_mp3Url);
+    }

+The problem with this approach is string arrays can't be converted into references.
+I tried using window[] and an anonymous function to convert these strings but this only worked on primatives and functions.
+The reason might be in the way that they're stored.
+Objects are stored in the heap but primitives aren't.
+Functions are also stored in the heap but since they have pointers in the stack, they'll convert.

+>Attempt 2: Using number references

+    (window["'" + playlistName.textContent + "'"]).push(clickedTrack-1);

+&emsp; &emsp;While it worked, it had limitations.
+My playback functions relied on indexes and these reference arrays didn't hold the song objects.
+For it to work,I'd have to create different toggles and rewrite similar functions to accomodate the difference.

+The other issue was track creation.
+The first playlist song would never be available because the creation of tracks and track modification happens at the same time.
+You can't go back to the 1st track or you'd create another track within the loop.
+In other words, the first track is never accessible and you'd  always have to skip it or repeat it.

+🔑 *Current Solution: Copying objects*
+>(window["'" + playlistName.textContent + "'"]).push(musicLibrary[clickedTrack-1]);      /*copies objects*/

+&nbsp;

+&nbsp;

 ### Big Questions during Development

 • *How would you cache data downloaded files and avoid multiple api calls for each song?*